 How Much Can I Borrow?

-You can borrow the cost of your child’s education.
+You can borrow up to the cost of your child’s education.
 For example, if the cost of your child’s college program is estimated at $25,000, then that is how much you can borrow.
 You are not able to borrow more than the cost of the program or educational expenses set forth by the school.
 If you take out a Parent PLUS loan between July 1, 2018 and July 1, 2019, the interest rate will be fixed at 7.6 percent.

 Also, keep in mind that there may be some overpayment on the loan and you may receive some money back after your child pays for his or her tuition and supplies.
 You do have the option to send the money back into your loan service provider and it will be applied to the loan’s principal balance and you will not have to pay interest on it.

 What If I Don’t Qualify for a Parent PLUS Loan?

 If for some reason you are unable to get approved for a Parent PLUS loan, do not panic just yet.
 Your student will still be eligible to apply for Direct unsubsidized and subsidized loans to pay for school.
 Furthermore, you may want to consider applying for a applying for a private student loan, but it also pays to know the differences between this option and the Parent PLUS Loan.

 If you are interested in applying for a Parent PLUS loan, please speak with your child’s financial aid counselor as he or she can help you apply and submit the correct documentation.